A lot or a little?

 Is it any good?

+This is a forgettable, fart-joke-filled adaptation.
 While wildly popular in Great Britain, Francesca Simon's Horrid Henry books haven't found the same kind of success across the pond.
 Most American audiences, therefore, won't have the built-in familiarity that they have with, say, the Ramona or Wimpy Kid stories.
 Maybe it's better that way.
 Perhaps if Henry were a character dear to someone's heart, the movie would deserve one less star.

 Families can talk about book-to-screen adaptations.
 How are your expectations different when you're familiar with the books?
 Does this movie make you want to read the Horrid Henry books?